foundation/foundation-emails/docs/pages/sass-guide.md

 Foundation for Emails includes many common elements needed to make HTML emails: a grid, typography styles, buttons, callouts, and more.

 The markup required to create HTML emails that work in all email clients is *complicated*, and involves writing many tables.
-However, the ZURB Stack includes Inky, a templating language that converts simple HTML tags to the complex HTML required for the components.
+However, the Foundation stack includes Inky, a templating language that converts simple HTML tags to the complex HTML required for the components.

 Let's build a basic grid.